-10.2.1 The Head (or, if the concern relates to the Head) the Chair of Governors or the Nominated Safeguarding Governor) will determine whether the concerns raised are low level or potentially meet the harm threshold.
-The DSL, The Head, the Chair of Governors, and the nominated Safeguarding Governor have all been trained to assess concerns, and to record and address them appropriately.
+10.2.1 The Headmaster (or, if the concern relates to the Headmaster) the Chair of Governorswill determine whether the concerns raised are low level or potentially meet the harm threshold.
+The DSL, The Headmaster andthe Chair of Governors have all been trained to assess concerns, and to record and address them appropriately.